guilhermehas/agda-linear-algebra/README.md

-# Lnear Algebra in Agda
+# Linear Algebra in Agda